isragaytan/bankaya/README.md

 ## Acknowledgments

-* Hat tip to anyone whose code was used
-* Inspiration
-* etc
+* Thanks to bankaya for this funny test.